-Do not leave them in your carry on bag otherwise you will be delayed and have to put them through again.
+Please do not leave them in your carry on bag; otherwise, you will be delayed and have to put them through again.

 This is the official Transportation Security Administration video explaining the 311 liquids rule and the maximum liquid permitted in carry on bags in an airplane:

 What is considered a liquid for airport security?